 Understanding how you’ll be financing your surgery is an important step in the process, as we make the process as easy as possible.
 There are several ways to finance your surgeries, including paying up front or using lines of credit such as CareCredit and Alphaeon.
 These lines of credit make purchasing your surgeries easy, manageable and give you the ability to have your desired surgeries without delay.

 What are the risks of getting a tummy tuck?

 Common side effects of the tummy tuck for men & women (as well as in any surgical procedure) are bruising, swelling, and discomfort.
 Other possible risks patients may encounter in this procedure are internal bleeding, infection, accumulation of fluid, blood clots, skin numbness, nerve damage, and deep vein thrombosis.
 It is important, therefore, to select very skilled surgeons to perform the tummy tuck on you in order to lessen the possibilities of suffering from these surgical complications.

 How will I look after recovery?

 Patients who go through a tummy tuck procedure usually report satisfaction and happiness with their new look.
 Their stomachs are more toned and firmer, improving their posture, body figure, and overall self-esteem.
 Patients gain more self-confidence as they are now able to select their wardrobe with more ease and from a wider selection compared to the time before they had an abdominoplasty.
 The results of this surgical procedure are permanent, but it is still highly recommended to maintain regular exercise and healthy diet in order to keep your new figure in tip-top condition.
-Dr. Hall and Dr. Wrye are experts in tummy tuck surgery located in Reno, Nevada, call us now for free consultation 775-284-8296.
+Dr. Hall and Dr. Wrye are experts in tummy tuck surgery located in Reno, Nevada, call us now for consultation 775-284-8296.

 Tummy Tuck Consultation Request